stevavoliajvar/stop_cloudflare/PEOPLE.md

 "I'm super tired of websites deciding what I want, or indeed who I am, based on my current geolocation." by @[storyneedle](https://twitter.com/storyneedle/status/1084821216597135360)

 "I’m fucking tired of cloudflare and their nonsense grandstanding about DoH." by @[JumpyBirdBird](https://twitter.com/JumpyBirdBird/status/1065536618667270145)

+"i’m getting tired of cloud flare’s captcha on every single site" by @[riyadhalnur](https://twitter.com/riyadhalnur/status/729191160917319680)

+"Hate captcha.
+Hate Cloud Flare." by @[EconomicMayhem](https://twitter.com/EconomicMayhem/status/723348151181164544)

+"So nice of cloud flare to use a captcha provider that doesn’t appear to work inside China, thus completely blocking sites." by @[albertren](https://twitter.com/albertren/status/716233184833196032)

+"eww I got cloudflarecaptcha'd again… too lazy to search for a good pic tho, so I'll just pretend I didn't click link for once" by @[yuki_the_maven](https://twitter.com/yuki_the_maven/status/708468683430039552)

+"I'm having trouble getting to your site, everytime i try to get to it, cloud flare seems to block me" by @[slurpeerun](https://twitter.com/slurpeerun/status/1067652451270967296)

 "You have Cloudflare on your website and you're blocking access from entire countries?" by @[dec23k](https://twitter.com/dec23k/status/1111961153742213121)